 A highly important facility of the College is the ceramic reference library.
 Under the guidance of trained librarians, the students find here a wealth of published material in all phases of ceramic engineering, technology, art, and design, as well as in the related sciences.
-Equipped with work tables and chairs, the library is open five days and four evenings per week.
+Equipped with work tables and chairs, the library is open five days, five evenings during the week and at prescribed times over week-ends.

-The number of bound volumes of art and technical books approximates 6000.
+The number of bound volumes of art and technical books approximates 7000.
 In this number are not included unbound bulletins, reprints, pamphlets, and student theses.
 More than 200 periodicals are currently received on subscription.